The First Jewish Open Air Museum in Europe

 It is under the sponsorship of the Association “Yiddele’ Memory” that the “Kesselman Museum” has been created in Radomsko.

-The First Jewish Open Air Museum in Europe has been inaugurated on June 2nd 2014 in presence of many Ambassadors from Europe, Israel and Argentina and a hundred guests from all over the world.
+The First Jewish Open Air Museum in Europe has been inaugurated on June 2nd 2014, on my late father’s birthday z”l, in presence of many Ambassadors from Europe, Israel and Argentina and a hundred guests from all over the world.

 Who is the “Kesselman Museum” made for and for what purpose ?

-*The “Kesselman Museum” is open to all lovers of Jewish history in Poland!
+*The “Kesselman Museum” is open to all lovers of Jewish history !

-*For educational purposes, the “Kesselman Museum” is aimed at young Poles who sometimes do not know that Jews lived in their cities until 1942.
-In small towns, their number often reached 40, 50% of the population, and sometimes even more!
+*For educational purposes, the “Kesselman Museum” is aimed at young Poles who sometimes do not know that Jews lived in their cities until 1943.
+In small towns, their number often reached 40, 50% of the population, and sometimes even more !

 *And to young people from all over the world, including the “March of the Living”, who come to visit the extermination camps in Poland.

-Poland is a land where the Jews have LIVED for 1000 years !
+Poland is a land where Jews LIVED for almost 1000 years !

 They have contributed to its cultural, scientific, medical, artistic and even military development !